 If there is one thing that can turn a good trip into a great trip, it is snacks around a campfire.
 That’s why you should stock up on treats for the whole group to enjoy once the sun goes down.
 For instance, you can pass a bottle of whiskey around to warm you up on a cooler evening.
+Better get a cooler, you may check marine coolers review to know what’s the best among all available in the market.
 Roast marshmallows or create delicious s’mores over a campfire.
 You know that sounds good.

 A camping trip with friends is bound to be jam-packed full of amazing memories, which is why you should take plenty of photographs to ensure they remain fresh in your mind for years to come.
 Snap photos of singing songs around the campfire or heading off on a hiking trail.

 Once the experience is over, share the photos with your friends on social media, so they will have a copy, too.
 Each time you look at the photographs, all those fantastic memories will feel like only yesterday – and you will probably want to plan another camping trip!